 Use components of the respective class for “has-a”-relationships.

 Avoid the creation of base classes that are both virtual and non-virtual in the same hierarchy.
 (Clive - C++)

-the parent has data components
+Delegate initialization, copying or destruction of the parent’s data components by calling the corresponding operation of the parent type.
+You must delegate in particular when the parent has data components not visible to methods of the subclass.

 6.41.6 Implications for language design and evolution

 In future language design and evolution activities, the following items should be considered: